RockESV/ClassiCord/README.md

 # ClassiCord
 A Discord theme that rolls back the (awful) rebranding from May 2021.

-Restores the old Discord logo and old Blurple.
+Restores the old Discord logo and old Blurple, otherwise looks exactly like stock Discord.

 Requires [BetterDiscord](https://betterdiscord.app/).